abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

 - logmein configuration

 The endpoint `API/auth/logmein` performs security check to garantee that the request comes from authorized network_list, then check if requred the http_attribut name and value.
-It reads the X509 to get the userid from, then perform an implicit authentication for this userid
+It reads the X509 to get the userid from, then perform an implicit authentication for this userid.

 ```
 auth.logmein : {